What Are Credit Card Convenience Checks and How Are They Used?

 Factors to Consider Before Getting a Credit Card Convenience Check

 Since convenience checks are treated like a cash advance by your credit card issuer, you’ll incur cash advance fees when the funds are drawn from your account.
-For example, your card issuer or bank might charge a minimum fee of $10 or 3% of the check amount, whichever is greater.
+For example, your card issuer or bank might charge a minimum fee of $10 or 3% to 5% of the check amount, whichever is greater.
 Also, if you exceed your available limit and don’t have sufficient funds in your credit card account, you might be charged another fee.

 On top of these extra fees, the interest on the check amount accrues immediately at your cash advance APR.
 Cash advance interest rates are typically higher than the APR charged for swiping your card for purchases at places that accept credit card payments.